Social-AI-Studio/Pro-Cap/README.md

 </p>

 ### Performance of Models
 Before uploading codes, we re-run the codes.
-Because of the updating of the versions of transformers package, we observe a small
+Because of the updating of the versions of transformers package, we observe a small variance compared with the reported performance in the paper.
+We conclude both the reported results and the re-implemented result in the Figure above.
+There is no significant difference according to p-value.
+We share both the re-implemented logger files and the logger files for the reported performance in [codes/logger](codes/logger) and [codes/reported](codes/reporte).

+### Performance of Models
+To obtain our reported performance, please run the script

 ### BERT with Pro-Cap